kuritka/12f/README.md

 # ENV binder
-The env-binder package is used to easily bind values to GO structures.
-Env-binder is designed to be usable in the widest possible range of scenarios.Among other things, it supports variable prefixes and bindings to unexported arrays.
+The ENV-BINDER package is used to easily bind environment variables to GO structures.
+ENV-BINDER is designed to be usable in the widest possible range of scenarios.Among other things, it supports variable prefixes and bindings to unexported arrays.
 Take a look at the following usage example:
 ```golang